Undergraduate major: BA

 Most added endorsements for kindergarten through 8th grade (K–8) are intended for TEP students and in-service teachers in elementary education.
 See the BA in elementary education for these added endorsements.
 Other endorsements, including most secondary (grades 5–12) endorsements for which the University of Iowa offers a TEP, also can be available to elementary, secondary, or K–12 TEP students and teachers as added endorsements.

-Preparation is offered for these added endorsements:
+In addition, preparation is offered for these added endorsements.

-- Grades 5–8 middle school (language arts, mathematics, science, and/or social studies)
+- Grades 5–8 middle school (language arts, mathematics, science, and/or social studies).

-- Grades 5–12 reading
+- Grades 5–12 reading.

-- K–12 athletic coach
+- K–12 athletic coach.

-- K–12 dyslexia specialist
+- K–12 dyslexia specialist.

-- K–12 English as a second language (ESL)
+- K–12 English as a second language (ESL).

-- PK–12 talented and gifted
+- PK–12 talented and gifted.

 For additional information contact an academic advisor or licensure staff in the Office of Student Services.